ashokarchitect2025/serverless-lab/README.md

     ]
     }
 ```
-4. Give name "lambda-custom-policy", and click "Create policy" on botom right
+4. Give name "lambda-custom-policy", and click "Create policy" on the bottom right

 ### Create Lambda IAM Role